 Day to Day Beneﬁts – beneﬁts for services obtained outside of hospital.
 There are various mechanisms used by schemes to limit liability e.g., utilisation of savings and subsequent thresholds, overall annual limits, capitation etc.

 Dependant – a member’s spouse or partner, dependent child, intermediate member of the main member’s family for whom the member is liable for family care and support.

-Designated Service Provider (DSP) – a network of service providers contracted to provide healthcare services to members, e.g. Diabetes programme (CDE), PPN for optical beneﬁts on First Choice and Network Choice, Pharmacy networks for all chronic medication and the Netcare hospital group for the Network Choice hospital admissions.
+Designated Service Provider (DSP) – a network of service providers contracted to provide healthcare services to members, e.g. Independent Clinical Oncology Network (ICON), Lifesense for HIV programme, PPN for optical beneﬁts, Pharmacy networks for all chronic medications, Netcare 911 for emergency transport and Netcare hospital group for the Network Choice hospital admissions.

 Disease Management – a holistic approach to managing a patient’s condition, which can include counselling and education, behaviour modiﬁcation, incentives for compliance and possible penalties for non-compliance.
 The patient usually has to cooperate with the programme in order to receive the beneﬁts.

 Dispensing Fees – see “Medicine Dispensing Fees”

 DTP (Diagnosis and Treatment Pairs) – the Regulations to the Medical Schemes Act in Annexure A provide a list of conditions identified as Prescribed Minimum Beneﬁts.
 A DTP links a speciﬁc diagnosis to a treatment /procedure and therefore broadly indicates how each of the 270 PMB conditions should be treated.
 These treatment pairs cover serious and acute medical problems that include the cost of diagnosis, treatment and care of these conditions.

 Formulary – a deﬁned list of preferred medication to treat speciﬁc diseases, based on effectiveness and cost.